actuary492/actuary492.github.io/_posts/2025-01-15-regression.md

 There are two ways test for heteroscedasticity:
 - Graphically by plotting the residuals (x-axis) against the predicted values (y-axis) for less complex models (simple linear regression)
-- Use the Breusch-Pagan test for more complex models (multiple linear regression).

 A common diagnosis by the graph for heteroscedasticity if we see a clear pattern, for instance increasing residuals as the predicted values increase (typically cone shaped) or if there are clear clusters in the graph.
 There is no heteroscedasticity if the spread of predicted values are randomly scattered.

+- Use the Breusch-Pagan test for more complex models (multiple linear regression).

-The Breusch Pagan test will always follow the null hypothesis that there is no heteroscedasticity in the model and makes use of the Lagrange Multiplier test statistic  of $nR^2$ that is chi squared distributed with degrees of freedom $k-1$ where k is the number of predictors in the auxiliary regression.
-The degree of freedom is decided through the auxiliary regression for this test, where we regress the squared residuals on the predictors, and check for whether coefficients of the predictors are zero but not including the intercept.
-The idea of the auxiliary regression is to see whether the predictors explain the squared residuals, because if it does it is clear evidence of non-constant variance of errors.
-Hence if our total predictors are k (inclusive intercept), then the intercept does not count into the test hence becoming d.o.f of $k-1$.
+The Breusch Pagan test will always follow the null hypothesis that there is no heteroscedasticity in the model and makes use of the Lagrange Multiplier test statistic of $nR^2$ that is chi squared distributed with degrees of freedom (d.o.f) $k-1$ where k is the number of predictors in the auxiliary regression.
+The test first starts with a preliminary regression of the full model where it's residuals are saved.
+The auxiliary regression for this test, where we regress the saved residuals from the preliminary regression on the predictors, and check for whether coefficients of the predictors are zero (excluding the intercept).
+The idea of the auxiliary regression is to see whether the predictors explain the residuals, because if it does it is clear evidence of non-constant variance of errors.
+Hence if our total predictors are k (inclusive intercept), and if the intercept does not count into the test, hence the test-statistic has a d.o.f of $k-1$.

 ### Solution